-It is also possible to update static rules and the descriptions of effects of an action rather than their preconditions.
+It is also possible to update static rules and the descriptions of effects of an action.
 Suppose the cylinder of the gun becomes dirty and, whenever one shoots, the gun may either work properly or fail.
 If the gun fails, the action shoot has no effect.
 We introduce two new fluents in the program with the event $assert(I_2)$ where $I_2 = initialize(fails, work)$).
+Then, we assert the event $E_2 = assert(D_2)$ where D_2 is the following EAP

+'''

-Then, we assert the event $E_2 = assert(D_2)$ where D_2 is the following EAP effect(fails \leftarrow not work) \leftarrow shoot(X). not bang \leftarrow fails. effect(work \leftarrow not fails) \leftarrow shoot(X). $not \ unloaded \leftarrow fails.$ not missed \leftarrow fails. not missed \leftarrow fails.
+effect(fails \leftarrow not \ work) \leftarrow shoot(X). effect(work \leftarrow not \ fails) \leftarrow shoot(X). not \ bang \leftarrow fails. not \ wissed \leftarrow fails. not \ missed \leftarrow fails.

+'''

 This last example is important since it shows how to update the effects of a dynamic rule via a new static rule.
 It is also possible to update the effects of a dynamic rule via another dynamic rule.
-To illustrate, we now show a possible evolution of the updated system.
+We show a possible evolution of the updated system.
 Suppose currently the gun is not loaded.
-One loads the gun with a rubber bullet, and then shoots at the turkey named Trevor.
+We load the gun with a rubber bullet and then we shoot to the turkey named Trevor.
 The initial state is $\{\}$.
 The first set of actions is $\{rubber_load\}$ The resulting state after this action is $s' \equiv \{rubber_loaded\}$.
-Suppose one performs the action load.
-Since the EAP is updated with the dynamic rule effect(\bot) \leftarrow rubber_loaded, load. there is no resulting state.
+Suppose we perform the action load.
+Since the EAP is updated with the dynamic rule $effect(\bot) \leftarrow rubber_loaded$, load. there is no resulting state.
 This happens because we have performed a non executable action.
 Suppose, instead, the second set of actions is $\{shoot(trevor)\}$.
 There are three possible resulting states.
 In one the gun fails.
 In this case, the resulting state is, again, s'.
 In the second, the gun works but the bullet misses Trevor.
-In this case, the resulting state is $s_1'' \equiv \{missed(trevor)\}$.
+In this case, the resulting state is $s''1 \equiv \{missed(trevor)\}$.
 Finally, the gun works and the bullet hits Trevor.
 Since the bullet is a rubber bullet, Trevor is still alive.
-In this case the resulting state is $s_2'' \equiv \{hit(trevor)\}$.
+In this case the resulting state is $s_2'' \equiv \{hit(trevor)\}.$

-4 In the remainder, we use assert(U), where U is a set of macros (which are themselves sets of Evolp rules), to denote the set of all facts $assert(\tau)$ such that there exists a macro η in U with $\tau \in \eta$.
+4 In the remainder we use the notation assert(U), where U is a set of macros (which are themselves sets of Evolp rules) for the set of all facts $assert(\tau)$ such that τ is a rule used in: there exists a macro η in U with $\tau \in \eta$.

-The events may introduce changes in the behaviour of the original EAP.
+The events introduced changes in the behaviour of the original EAP.
 This opens a new problem.
 In classical action languages we do not care about the previous history of the world: If the current state of the world is s, the computation of the resulting states is not affected by the states before s.
 In the case of EAPs the situation is different, since external updates can change the behaviour of the considered EAP.
 Fortunately, we do not have to care about the whole history of the world, but just about those events containing new initializations, inertial declarations, effects inhibitions, and static and dynamic rules.